Sai-sys-cmd/SHELL-Command-Line-Interpreter/README.md

 ## Features

-- Login with a username and password
+- Login with a username: "user" and password: "password123"
 - A simulated shell environment that allows the user to execute common shell commands
 - A simple set of available commands:
   - `echo` - Outputs the provided text.